aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Reporting/Translations for Special Numbers/Translations_For_Special_Numb3.rst

-This option specifies to which number na is translated by the FormatString function if the option Formatstring Translate Special Values is set equal to "On".
+This option specifies to which number na is translated by the :any:`FormatString` function if the option **Formatstring Translate Special Values** is set equal to "On".